 Lauren Y. Atlas, Ph.D.

-Dr. Atlas received her B.A. in psychology from The University of Chicago in 2003, and her Ph.D. in psychology in 2011 from Columbia University, where she studied under the mentorship of Dr. Tor D. Wager.
+Lauren Y. Atlas, Ph.D., received her B.A. in psychology from The University of Chicago in 2003 and her Ph.D. in psychology in 2011 from Columbia University, where she studied under the mentorship of Dr. Tor D. Wager.
 Her doctoral work combined functional magnetic resonance imaging, experimental psychology, and psychopharmacology to examine the mechanisms by which beliefs and expectations influence pain and its modulation.
 Her dissertation, “Brain mechanisms of expectancy effects on pain experience,” was awarded with distinction.
-Dr. Atlas’s postdoctoral research was conducted in Dr. Elizabeth A. Phelps’s laboratory at New York University, where she extended computational models of decision-making to isolate components of expectancy, and to understand how these components influence physiological and neural markers of aversive learning.
-In July 2014, Dr. Atlas joined NIH as an NCCIH investigator and chief of the Section on Affective Neuroscience and Pain.
-She also holds joint appointments with the National Institute of Mental Health (NIMH) and the National Institute on Drug Abuse (NIDA).
-Her laboratory uses a multi-modal approach to investigate how expectations and learning influence pain and emotion, and how these factors influence clinical outcomes.
+Dr. Atlas’s postdoctoral research was conducted in Dr. Elizabeth A. Phelps’s laboratory at New York University, where she extended computational models of decision making to isolate components of expectancy, and to understand how these components influence physiological and neural markers of aversive learning.
+In July 2014, Dr. Atlas joined the National Institutes of Health as a National Center for Complementary and Integrative Health investigator and chief of the Section on Affective Neuroscience and Pain.
+She also holds joint appointments with the National Institute of Mental Health and the National Institute on Drug Abuse.
+Her laboratory uses a multimodal approach to investigate how expectations and learning influence pain and emotion, and how these factors influence clinical outcomes.